ElucidSolutions/lucidity/modules/rate/Readme.md

 /*
   rate_upVoteBlock accepts two arguments:

-  * blockElement, a JQuery HTML Element
+  * context, a Block Expansion Context
   * done, a function that accepts a JQuery HTML Element